hamdans1/over-under-project/README.md

 I decided to skip designing a custom User scaffolding in lieu of using the Devise gem.
 Devise covers all the necessary views and models I might need with an excellent library to boot.
 <br>
 ## The Team Model
 I debated how to best implement the team/player/league data structure.
-I decided to use the Team as the main data model, and store the players as an array (Thanks PostGres) and the league and coaches as strings.
+I decided to use the Team as the central data model, and store the players as an array (Thanks PostGres) and the league and coaches as strings.
 <br>
 ##